-Dr. Paolo De Paolis
+Dr. Paolo De Paolis (General surgeon specializing in abdominal hernia repair)

 Dr. Paolo De Paolis is a general surgeon specializing in abdominal surgery, with a focus on minimally invasive and laparoscopic techniques.
 At the Fornaca Clinic, he primarily performs surgeries for inguinal, femoral (crural), and umbilical hernias, as well as abdominal wall defects such as laparoceles, using advanced minimally invasive laparoscopic methods.